HL7/fhir-shorthand/input/pagecontent/reference.md

   //   myCoding.system is SCT
   //   myCoding.code is 363346000
   //   myCoding.display is "Malignant neoplastic disease (disorder)"
-  //   !!! myCoding.userSelected does not exist !!!
+  //   !!! myCoding.userSelected has no value !!!

   ```